freddymio/polylogue/docs/SETUP.md

 - `ConfirmDeleteModal.jsx` uses `ReactDOM.createPortal` to render outside the main root into a dedicated `<div id="modal-root">` in `public/index.html`.
 - Glossary and Vault cards were unified in layout and interaction style.
 - Modal actions (`onConfirm`, `onCancel`) are passed down and toggle internal state.
+- State is preserved in localStorage via Zustand’s `persist()` middleware for both glossary and vault entries (`vaultStore.js`).
+- Tailwind utility classes like `fixed`, `rounded`, `shadow`, `z-50` are used for modal layout.
+- Layouts across Glossary and Vault were unified with flex and spacing utilities.

 ---